 The GPE 2025 operating model aims to support countries to deliver system transformation.
 Its core components allow to strengthen mutual accountability, sharpen the focus of policy dialogue and mobilize partners' collective capabilities to reinforce country capacity.

 GPE supports mutual accountability by strengthening partner countries' education sector coordination mechanisms (local education groups).
 GPE works to ensure these groups are effectively led by the government and include representation from all key stakeholders, including civil society organizations, teacher associations, donors, multilateral agencies as well as private sector and foundation partners.

-The GPE operating model is based on three stages to support countries to move from assessment and diagnosis to prioritization and alignment, and finally to implementation, learning and adapting.
+The GPE operating model is based on three stages to support countries to move from analysis and diagnosis to prioritization and alignment, and finally to implementation, learning and adapting.

 - Step 1: Assess and diagnose: Partners in the local education group review policy frameworks, sector performance, needs, gaps and existing evidence to identify critical bottlenecks and priority reforms that have the potential to leverage system transformation.
 This process leads to a nuanced, context-sensitive analysis of the education system.
-The analysis also includes an assessment of a country's performance under four enabling factors to support system transformation:
+The analysis discusses a country's performance under four enabling factors to support system transformation:

 - Data and evidence